mouhong/Taro/readme.md

 }
 ```

-It's simply setting the generic parameter of Taro.UnitOfWorkScope<TUnitOfWork> to your IUnitOfWork implementation.
+It's simply setting the generic parameter of `UnitOfWorkScope<TUnitOfWork>` to your `IUnitOfWork` implementation.
 This is not actually required.

 ### 3. Implement your domain model